MichealRollins-Green/Driver-ASE/README.md

 If the module is installed, then nothing will happen but if it is not, it will display an error saying that it could not be found.

+also install YAML as some of the other modules rely on it to install

+cpan YAML

 FindBin - perl -e 'use FindBin;'

 File::Copy - perl -e 'use File::Copy;'

+File::Basename - perl -e 'use File::Basename;'

 FileHandle - perl -e 'use FileHandle;'